Brief Introduction to CWIN

 • 1.
 In this programme period, CWIN will carry out Advocacy through Action to bring progressive policies and laws related to children, matching the spirit of the new Constitution of Nepal, and encourage commitment towards children’s rights among duty bearers, communities and the state, and in particular, by 2020:

 • 2.
-CWIN will strengthen Child Helpline Nepal 1098 in the six provinces where it currently functions as implementing organisation, and establish a new Child Helpline unit in the seventh province [province no. 2] to directly support 9000 children in need of care and protection of children in need, work for gatekeeping to avoid institutionalisation of children over a three year period, and educate and create 350,000 adult advocates and allies among the general public during this period..
+CWIN will strengthen Child Helpline Nepal 1098 in the six provinces where it currently functions as implementing organization, and establish a new Child Helpline unit in the seventh province [province no. 2] to directly support 9000 children in need of care and protection of children in need, work for gatekeeping to avoid institutionalization of children over a three year period, and educate and create 350,000 adult advocates and allies among the general public during this period..

 • 3.
 CWIN will strengthen capacities and partnerships with our constituencies - children, adolescent girls and young people - for increasing their influence at policy and programmatic levels for protection of children from all forms of violence including commercial sexual exploitation, child marriage, trafficking and child labour exploitation.
 Ministries, government departments, local governments and/or Child Protection Committees will invite child representatives for consultations at least 5 times a year or 15 times over the three-year period.